 After creating an analysis (An analysis is a table/chart created by dragging variables from the project tree into the analysis zone of Harmoni) , you have the option to interact with the settings and change as needed to suit your specific reporting requirements.
 You can do this using the options available in the modify menu.

 The options under format allow changing the values or calculation types displayed in your analysis.
-Any row or column in an analysis can display different values including counts (weighted or unweighted), percentages, averages, etc.
+Any row or column in an analysis can display different values including counts (weighted or unweighted), percentages, averages, bases, indices and differences, etc.

 The modify menu is available to Creators and Explorers.
 Viewers can also interact with these features when they have access to dashboards, or stories, where the analysis can be zoomed.